HinaChoudhry/Pawfect-Pets/TESTING.md

     * Had to update  the url link to 'comment.id' rather than 'blogcomment.id'

 - The 'Free Delivery' Banner was overflowing from the right side of the viewport
-    * Resolved by adding a 'container-fluid' div to the row and col
+    * Resolved by adding a 'container-fluid' class div to the row and col

 - The Blog and Blog Detail pages width was overflowing to the right side of the viewport
-    * Resolved by adding a 'container-fluid' div to the Blog row and col divs and to the Comments section in the Blog Detail template.
+    * Resolved by adding a 'container-fluid' class div to the Blog row and col divs and to the Comments section in the Blog Detail template.

+- The add_review and edit_review templates were overflowing the viewport as well on the right side.
+    * The class 'container-fluid' was added in an extra div to resolve this.
 ## Unresolved bugs